mikeobr/bagelgame/README.md

 # bagelgame
+Node and npm must be installed

-To run server:
+To build and run server:
-python -m SimpleHTTPServer
+npm install
+npm start